 Empress Xiaoxianchun in Court Dress, by Giuseppe Castiglione (1688 — 1766) — Palace Museum

-Hong Li ascended to the throne as Qianlong Emperor smoothly at a mature age (24), when he could run the kingdom himself and didn’t need any manipulative regents nor powerful clans.
+Hongli ascended to the throne as Qianlong Emperor smoothly at a mature age (24), when he could run the kingdom himself and didn’t need any manipulative regents or powerful clans.

 His father left him a prosperous empire with a very rich exchequer, an efficient government with little corruption, as well as absolute centralized power.

 His birth mother, Empress Xiaoshengxian (1693 — 1777), was a caring and longevous woman who always loved and accompanied him.

-Summer Palace, the fabulous royal garden in Beijing, was built under the command of Qianlong Emperor, as a birthday gift to his beloved mother.
+Summer Palace, the fabulous royal garden in Beijing, was built under his command, as a birthday gift to his beloved mother.

 Natural View and Buildings of the Summer Palace

 Change of Policy and Recovery of Ruling Classes' Privilege

-The young Qianlong Emperor, however, considered some of his father’s policies to be too strict.
+The young emperor, however, considered some of his father’s policies to be too strict.

-Hence, soon after he was enthroned, he released many officials that had imprisoned by his father before and recovered the ruling class’s privileges by abrogating Yongzheng Emperor’s “everyone pays taxes” policy.
+Hence, soon after he was enthroned, he released many officials that had been imprisoned by his father before and recovered the ruling class’s privileges by abrogating Yongzheng Emperor’s “Everyone Pays Taxes” policy.

 Then, he burnt some of his father’s articles that include “too radical” ideas, and adjusted some other policies, to make sure that the ruling class was united and satisfied.

-Besides, Qianlong Emperor was much more tolerant, compared with his father, to corrupt officials.
+Besides, Qianlong Emperor was much more tolerant, compared to his father, of corrupt officials.

 His changes in systems, however, made the government became decayed more and more.